growthbook/growthbook/docs/src/partials/event-webhook/_event-webhook-list.md

 ### experiment.info.significance

 Triggered when a goal metric reaches significance in an experiment (e.g. either above 95% or below 5% chance to win).
-        Be careful when using this without Sequential Testing as it can lead to stopping experiments too early due to peeking.
+Be careful using this without Sequential Testing as it can lead to peeking problems.

 <details>
   <summary>Payload</summary>